openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

    remember, or use a secure method of retaining it for reuse in the future: you use this passphrase when you decrypt your data packages.

 #.
-To send only your public key to your edX program manager, click the key and
+To send only your public key to your edX Partner Manager, click the key and
    then click **Export**.
 A dialog box opens.

   a.
 Specify a file name and location to save the file.